Industrial Coatings -- The Dark Horse of the Petroleum Industry

 Industrial and automotive coatings have been a huge part of the petroleum industry for many, many years, but most consumers don't really understand their application or how they can be useful.

-But there are so, so many coating types: and few heads beyond the pros knew which step to take first when perusing our selection.
-As we work to simplify an industry, we can start with 435D and 437D, which are of a unique variety; known in the industry as hot-melt wax coatings, these two Tectyl products are rust preventatives with virtually zero environmental impact.
+There are so, so many coating types.
+As we work to make this leg of the industry easier to understand, we can start with Tectyl's 435D and 437D, which are of a unique variety; known in the industry as hot-melt wax coatings, these two Tectyl products are rust preventatives with virtually zero environmental impact.

 It turns out, for as many coatings as PSC sells, the breakdown of these coatings is fairly simple.

 Almost all coatings are designed specifically to handle the problems of rust and corrosion.
 Take a look around you, chances are, you'll be able to find something that has been coated generally speaking, some of these coatings resemble paints and other finishes, but appear thicker, more resilient, are commonly found outdoors, and may even be clear, or translucent.

 Applications of these products tend to be unnecessarily specific -- while some coatings are uniquely designed to handle one task, most coatings are capable of handling a variety of tasks both mobile and industrial and may even be used in simple household tasks.
 Most coatings are designed to prevent rust in a rather "metal-heavy" era; in other words, as long as we have a metal-based infrastructure for our society, we will have industrial-strength coatings.
 The simplest way to break down the coatings is likely by base-stocks.